-If the M is indeed invokes with input $(C(y), C(z)) \in \Pi$ and given the proof-string i such that $y_i = z_i = 1$, then M will accept (with high probability or always, depending on whether T has two-sided error or one-sided error).
+If the M is indeed invokes with input $(C(y), C(z)) \in \Pi$ and given the proof-string i such that $y_i = z_i = 1$, then M will accept (with high probability or always, depending on whether T has two-sided error or one-sided error probability).
 Suppose that (u, v) is ε -far from Π , and that M is presented with a (false) proof i.
 Then, either one of the two parts is ε -far from being a C-codeword or they are ε -close to C(y) and C(z), respectively.
 In the first case, the relevant invocation of T will reject with high probability, because these codewords occupy a constant fraction of the evolution of the environment (which always produces codewords).
-Otherwise, either $y_i \neq 1$ or $z_i \neq 1$, and again the relevant invocation of T will reject with high probability, because that the evolving environment emulated by M is far from one that is consistent with (Γ, V) .
+Otherwise, either $y_i \neq 1$ or $z_i \neq 1$, and again the relevant invocation of T will reject with high probability, because the (repeated error correcting) encoding of i and 1 guarantees that the evolving environment emulated by M is far from one that is consistent with (Γ, V) .